Econometrics: Limitations and criticisms

+Integrating statistics into economic theory to make causal claims leads to disagreements within the discipline, prompting criticism of econometrics.
+Most of these criticisms have been resolved as a result of the credibility revolution and the improved rigor of the potential outcomes framework, which is used today by applied economists, microeconomists, and econometricians to generate causal inferences.
+While econometricians began developing methods in the mid-1960s to improve statistical measures, the 2009 publication of Mostly Harmless Econometrics by economists Joshua D. Angrist and Jörn-Steffen Pischke has summarized the advances in econometric modeling.
+Structural causal modeling, which attempts to formalize the limitations of quasi-experimental methods from a causal perspective and enables experimenters to quantify the risks of quasi-experimental research precisely, is the primary academic response to this critique.

 Like other forms of statistical analysis, badly specified econometric models may show a spurious relationship where two variables are correlated but causally unrelated.
 In a study of the use of econometrics in major economics journals, McCloskey concluded that some economists report p-values (following the Fisherian tradition of tests of significance of point null-hypotheses) and neglect concerns of type II errors; some economists fail to report estimates of the size of effects (apart from statistical significance) and to discuss their economic importance.
-She also argues that some economists also fail to use economic reasoning for model selection, especially for deciding which variables to include in a regression.
+She also argues that some economists fail to use economic reasoning in model selection, especially when deciding which variables to include in a regression.

 In some cases, economic variables cannot be experimentally manipulated as treatments randomly assigned to subjects.
 In such cases, economists rely on observational studies, often using data sets with many strongly associated covariates, resulting in enormous numbers of models with similar explanatory ability but different covariates and regression estimates.
 Regarding the plurality of models compatible with observational data-sets, Edward Leamer urged that "professionals ... properly withhold belief until an inference can be shown to be adequately insensitive to the choice of assumptions".